14 Earth Day Facts You Should Know

 The first Earth Day also changed public opinion on environmental protection.
-History.com reports that according to the EPA, 25 percent of the United States public said environmental protection was an important goal when polled in May 1971.
-That was a whopping 2,500 percent increase over 1969.
+History.com reports that according to the EPA, 25% of the United States public said environmental protection was an important goal when polled in May 1971.
+That was a whopping 2,500% increase compared to 1969.

 Joe Sohm/Visions of America/Getty Images